 Mircea Ioan Popa is Microbiology Professor at Carol Davila University of Medicine and Pharmacy, since 1991.
 He has been working in the Cantacuzino National Medico-Military Institute for Research and Development since 2018; however he has been working for Cantacuzino Institute since 1997.
 He successfully completed the Applied Epidemiology Introductory Course (CDC, Atlanta and Emory University, 1999) and the EPIET Introductory Course (2001).
 He was appointed as a member of the Standing Committee of the Regional Committee for Europe (SCRC, 2000-2001).
 He coordinated the catch-up campaign to prevent measles and rubella (2.1 million people vaccinated, 1998-1999).
 Dr Popa initiated (2000) the PHARE Project (Strengthening of Communicable Diseases Surveillance on Laboratory Issues; Europe Aid/113121/D/SV/RO 0107.14), co-financed by the Romanian Ministry of Health.
 He worked with WHO EMRO in Afghanistan (2002-2003) and acted as the National Microbiology Focal Point in relation with ECDC (2007-2009), Director of Preventive Medicine Department (1997-1999), General Director for Public Health (1999-2001), and Co-Chair of the National Commission on Epidemiology (2005-2006), within the Romanian Ministry of Health.
 General Director of Cantacuzino Institute (2017-2018).
 He has been authored/co-authored more than 150 publications in national/international peer-reviewed journals and several chapters in national/international books.
 He obtained his PhD in 1998 and Master of Management in Social Services and Healthcare in 2001.

-Petronille Bogaert is project researcher and head of unit EU health information systems at Sciensano, Belgium.
-Her work primarily focusses on European research projects in the area of population health information and the re-use of health data.
-She is coordinating the Population Health Information Research Infrastructure (PHIRI) for COVID-19 which aims to strengthen the exchange of COVID-19 health information with 41 partners in 30 countries.
-The seven European projects she is involved in include the Joint Action Towards the European Health Data Space, EHDS2 Pilot, HERA-IT, BY-COVID and Healthy Cloud.
+Petronille is Policy Officer in the Health Security Unit in DG SANTE at the European Commission.
+She is working on prevention, preparedness and response planning.
+Previously at Sciensano, she was project researcher and head of unit EU health information systems.
+Her work primarily focussed on European research projects in the area of population health information and the re-use of health data.
+She coordinated the Population Health Information Research Infrastructure (PHIRI) and was working on the Joint Action Towards the European Health Data Space, EHDS2 Pilot, HERA-IT, BY-COVID and Healthy Cloud.
 She is a graduate from a double European Master of Public Health.
 She also holds a Bachelor’s and Master’s in Biomedical Sciences and has a PhD on the European perspective to support health information systems.
 She is president of the EUPHA Public health monitoring and reporting.

 Adam Roth is a medical doctor (M.D.) specialized in Clinical Bacteriology and Virology and an associate professor with a PhD in epidemiology.
 He has several years of experience from running research and public health projects in low-, middle- and high income countries, as well as in developing epidemiology training in the Pacific Region.
 Prior to joining ECDC as Head of Fellowship Programme, Adam headed the Unit for Vaccination Programmes at the Public Health Agency of Sweden.